Srinivasa Ramanujan: Early life

 A child prodigy by age 11, he had exhausted the mathematical knowledge of two college students who were lodgers at his home.
 He was later lent a book written by S. L. Loney on advanced trigonometry.
 He mastered this by the age of 13 while discovering sophisticated theorems on his own.
 By 14, he received merit certificates and academic awards that continued throughout his school career, and he assisted the school in the logistics of assigning its 1,200 students (each with differing needs) to its approximately 35 teachers.
 He completed mathematical exams in half the allotted time, and showed a familiarity with geometry and infinite series.
 Ramanujan was shown how to solve cubic equations in 1902.
 He would later develop his own method to solve the quartic.
 In 1903, he tried to solve the quintic, not knowing that it was impossible to solve with radicals.

 In 1903, when he was 16, Ramanujan obtained from a friend a library copy of A Synopsis of Elementary Results in Pure and Applied Mathematics, G. S. Carr's collection of 5,000 theorems.
 Ramanujan reportedly studied the contents of the book in detail.
 The next year, Ramanujan independently developed and investigated the Bernoulli numbers and calculated the Euler–Mascheroni constant up to 15 decimal places.
 His peers at the time said they "rarely understood him" and "stood in respectful awe" of him.

 When he graduated from Town Higher Secondary School in 1904, Ramanujan was awarded the K. Ranganatha Rao prize for mathematics by the school's headmaster, Krishnaswami Iyer.
 Iyer introduced Ramanujan as an outstanding student who deserved scores higher than the maximum.
 He received a scholarship to study at Government Arts College, Kumbakonam, but was so intent on mathematics that he could not focus on any other subjects and failed most of them, losing his scholarship in the process.
 In August 1905, Ramanujan ran away from home, heading towards Visakhapatnam, and stayed in Rajahmundry for about a month.
 He later enrolled at Pachaiyappa's College in Madras.
 There, he passed in mathematics, choosing only to attempt questions that appealed to him and leaving the rest unanswered, but performed poorly in other subjects, such as English, physiology, and Sanskrit.
 Ramanujan failed his Fellow of Arts exam in December 1906 and again a year later.
 Without an FA degree, he left college and continued to pursue independent research in mathematics, living in extreme poverty and often on the brink of starvation.

-In 1910, after a meeting between the 23-year-old Ramanujan and the founder of the Indian Mathematical Society, V. Ramaswamy Aiyer, Ramanujan began to get recognition in Madras's mathematical circles, leading to his inclusion as a researcher at the University of Madras.
+In 1910, after a meeting between the 23-year-old Ramanujan and the founder of the Indian Mathematical Society, V. Ramaswamy Aiyer, Ramanujan began to receive recognition in Madras's mathematical circles, leading to his inclusion as a researcher at the University of Madras.